2000090063/Git-and-Github-Command-sheet/README.md

 $ git branch [branch]
 ```

-Display a list of branch
+Display a list of branchs

 ```
 $ git branch